 Construction sites are hazardous and can pose serious risks if safety procedures are not observed.
 According to the U.S. Bureau of Labor Statistics (BLS), there were 1,102 fatalities in the construction industry in 2019 alone.
 The majority of these fatal accidents were falls, slips, or trips.

 If you were injured or a loved one lost their lives in a construction accident, a Shelby construction accident lawyer at Farmer & Morris Law, PLLC, can help you navigate your legal options and build a strong case to seek the compensation you deserve.
+Contact us today for a free consultation with our skilled construction accident lawyers.

 When Do Construction Accidents Occur?